MostAwesomeDude/construct/docs/compilation.rst

 Restrictions
 ---------------

-.. warning:: This section lists items that are being currently implemented.
+.. warning:: This section items are being implemented.
 Most items will be removed within next few weeks.

 Compiled classes only parse faster, building is not yet implemented (defers to core classes)

-AssertionError is raised instead of ConstructError and derivatives
+AssertionError and standard hierarchy exceptions are raised (core classes are resticted to ConstructError and its derivatives)

 Embedded CString Switch Enum FlagsEnum StopIf Pointer Peek Select Optional Switch Bytewise BitsSwapped are not yet implemented

+Range compiles only for Array instances

+RepeatUntil is not compilable

+RawCopy Checksum Compressed are not compilable

+Lazy* OnDemand are not compilable

-.. warning:: This section lists items are (probably) permanent.
+.. warning:: This section items are (probably) permanent.

 Lambdas (unlike `this` expressions) are not compilable

-Global string encoding is applied during compilation not parsing
+Global string encoding is applied during compilation (not parsing)

 Some classes require fixed-sized subcons (otherwise raise NotImplementedError if compiled)

 Some classes require constant selectors like FocusedSeq Union (otherwise raise NotImplementedError if compiled)

-Adapters and validators are in general not compilable
+Adapters and validators, and mappings are in general not compilable

-Exceptions do not include the `path` info
+Exceptions do not include `path` information

-Range compiles only for Array instances

-RepeatUntil is not compilable

 Restreamed Rebuffered are not compilable

-RawCopy Checksum Compressed are not compilable

-Lazy* OnDemand are not compilable

 Compiling schemas